 For the 25 years ending June 30, 2012, the Cambridge Associates LLC U.S. Private Equity Index, comprised of 986 private equity funds formed between 1986 and 2012, has returned 13.1 percent, net of fees.
 The Standard & Poor’s 500 has returned 8.62 during the same time period.

 Yet public-employee unions have been silent about their role in fueling the rise of private equity, which made Romney a multi-millionaire and others, such as Henry Kravis of KKR & Co.
-LP (KKR) and Steve Schwarzman of Blackstone Group LP (BX), billionaires.
+LP (KKR:US) and Steve Schwarzman of Blackstone Group LP (BX:US), billionaires.

 Globally, public pensions have sunk about $435 billion into private-equity firms, almost a third of total investments in the industry, according to Preqin.
 That’s twice the amount put in by corporate pension funds, the next biggest investors.